-- Includes the CAO, all department heads, Library CEO, key member of Council (up to discretion of staff) and other supporting staff as required. - Responsible for providing the executive lead and asset management co-ordinator with the information needed to continue to update and refine the asset management plan. - Responsible for identifying gaps and areas of concern related to asset conditions. - Responsible for providing potential solutions on how to address gaps.
+- Includes the Treasurer, Asset Management Coordinator with key staff assigned by the Municipality's Management Team. - Responsible for providing the executive lead and asset management co-ordinator with the information needed to continue to update and refine the Asset Management Plan. - Responsible for identifying gaps and areas of concern related to asset conditions. - Responsible for providing potential solutions on how to address gaps.

-6.0 MUNICIPAL BUDGET PROCESS
+6.0 MUNICIPAL BUDGET

-The budget process provides the overall organization with a method of prioritizing and allocating resources, establishing service levels, accommodating growth and finding a balance between taxation, user fees, debt and cost recovery.
-It requires Council and staff to render a thorough examination of services and costs that should ultimately achieve an optimum service level for the taxes levied.
-The level of detail provided and the reporting requirements have changed from year to year but the structure has remained similar.
-The Budget Committee implements the budget process outlined in the budget policy which is reviewed and passed by Council annually.
+The budget provides the organization with a method of prioritizing and allocating resources, establishing service levels, accommodating growth and finding a balance between taxation, user fees, debt and cost recovery.
+The budget requires a thorough examination of services and costs that should ultimately achieve an optimum service level for the taxes levied.
+The level of detail provided, and the reporting requirements have changed from year to year, but the structure has remained similar.

-The budget process integrates the AMP to determine priority capital projects for consideration.
+The budget integrates the AMP to determine priority capital projects for consideration.
 Findings from the AMP including critical assets in need of repair and lifecycle costs associated to those assets will help determine what projects should be included in the annual capital plan.
-The budget process is summarized in Figure 2 below and has clearly defined where the AMP fits into the process.
-Details of the latest iteration of the budget process can be found in Council Agenda 5.4.1 dated September 18, 2017.